 Fleur squeezed his hand and rested her forehead against his.
 ‘Try harder,’ she breathed.

-His fingers curled, slipping into her so slow she moaned.
-His thumb drew soft circles through her wetness as Harry’s fingers curled and uncurled inside her; waves of pleasure washed through her and a tight coil twisted tighter and tighter beneath her abdomen.
+His fingers curled, slipping into her so slowly she moaned.
+His thumb drew gentle circles through her wetness as Harry’s fingers curled and uncurled inside her; waves of pleasure washed through Fleur and a tight coil twisted tighter and tighter in her abdomen.

-Mon dieu.
+C’est bon.
 She bit her lip to stifle the gasps each shiver of pleasure coaxed from her.
-C’est bien.
+C’est trés bon.

 He tugged the buttons of her blouse open with his free hand and pushed her bra up.
 Cold air rushed over her breasts and a little moan escaped her throat.
 ‘Don’t hold back,’ he murmured, sliding his hand up the curve of her neck from her nipple to cup her cheek.
 ‘Just let go.’